island-is/island.is/libs/application/core/README.md

 Behind the scenes, `application-core` has types and interfaces for state machines which are extended from [xstate](https://xstate.js.org/docs/).
 Each `state` in the application template state machine must include a `meta` object which describes the name of the state, what `roles` can access it, and what each role can do in said state.

-### States and status
+### States

-Each applications define their own states.
-It can be as much as needed depending on the application flow.
+Each application defines their own [states](https://xstate.js.org/docs/guides/states.html#state-methods-and-properties).
+They can be as many as needed depending on how complicated or simple the application flow is.

+> A state is an abstract representation of a system (such as an application) at a specific point in time.
+As an application is interacted with, events cause it to change state.
+A finite state machine can be in only one of a finite number of states at any given time.

 You can see a simple example from the meta-application [here](https://github.com/island-is/island.is/blob/287e1769d8fa3f0665ff767a9c82933d0c785fdc/libs/application/templates/meta-application/src/lib/ApplicationTemplate.ts#L83-L171), or a more complex example from the Parental Leave [here](https://github.com/island-is/island.is/blob/ed3ac581b75862cd5e45d5ee8a6811d40216ac46/libs/application/templates/parental-leave/src/lib/ParentalLeaveTemplate.ts#L30-L41).

+#### Status

 To define the _final_ state of your application, XState has a property called `type: 'final'`.
 It can be defined multiple times for your application states.
 For example, the Meta Application (link above) is either approved or rejected, and in both case the application is in its final state.
 A final state is final, and there are no events that lead out of it.